A reason to bounce

-I found that “Email Me” buttons or waitlists are ineffective for out-of-stock products.
+“Email Me” buttons or waitlists are ineffective for out-of-stock products, because users will just go shop somewhere else.

 Allow instead users to purchase temporarily out-of-stock products, warn them, and increase the delivery time.
 Also prominently display product alternatives.